2024 Solar Incentives Guide for Pierce, OH - Tax Credits & Rebates

 • Rebates: A solar rebate is a partial refund given after you've purchased your solar panels.
 These could be offered by your local utility company, your state or your county.
 The discount that rebates offer is normally applied to the price of solar panels before calculating tax credits.

-• Net Metering: Make sure you talk to your Pierce utility company about signing a net metering contract.
-This will allow you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Make sure you talk to your Pierce utility company about signing a net metering agreement.
+This will allow you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
+You may receive either a dollar-for-dollar credit or a percentage of the value.

-• Tax Exemptions: Your solar panels could qualify for both sales tax and property tax exemptions.
-Sales tax exemptions are effective at the time of purchase.
-Property tax exemptions let you exclude the value that solar panels add when calculating property taxes on your house.
+• Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar panels.
+Property tax exemptions allow you to exclude the value that your solar panels add when you calculate how much property tax you need to pay.

 Best Solar Financing